vojirt/benchmark_issu/README.md

 ## Benchmarking
 Instructions for storing predictions for ISSU-Test sets are provided [here](https://github.com/vojirt/benchmark_issu/blob/main/benchmark/predictions/PREDICTIONS.md).
 The evaluation script `example_inference_with_metrics` performs the benchmarking for different methods `(e.g. EAM, YOUR_METHOD)` whose predictions are stored in `benchmark/predictions/{EAM/YOUR_METHOD}`.
 Protocols can be selected with `--protocol` argument.
 By default, closed-set and open-set protocols are evaluated when `anomaly` protocol is selected.
 Also, by default, benchmarked outputs are saved in `outputs`.
-Finally, `print_results` prints the final metrics similar to presented in the paper in `outputs/results.md`.
+Finally, `print_results` prints the final metrics similar to results presented in the paper in `outputs/results.md`.
 ```bash
 cd benchmark
 python example_inference_with_metrics.py --method EAM,YOUR_METHOD --result_path ./predictions --protocol {obstacle,anomaly,all}